BehindTimes/UltimaTileEditor/README.md

 This requires .NET 10.0. (https://dotnet.microsoft.com/en-us/download/dotnet/10.0)

 This is a quick utility for extracting and inserting tiles into various Ultima games, currently Ultima 1-5 PC versions.
-No enhanced or modified versions are currently supported, and this will only use the default tile set.
-For example, with Ultima 5, it supports both CGA and EGA, but this currently will only support the EGA tile set.
+No enhanced or modified versions are currently supported, and this will only use the default EGA tile set for Ultima 1 & 4.
+For Ultima 5, it will support both EGA & CGA.

 Usage: